thegenemyers/FASTGA/README.md

 The command must have access to the one or two source files from which the ALN file was derived.
 This can be either a Fasta file, a ONEcode SEQ file, or a GDB depending on how the ALN file was created.
-For example, if FastGA is run on two FASTA files without the -k option then the recorded sources will be the FASTA file.
+For example, if FastGA is run on two FASTA files without the -k option then the recorded sources will be the FASTA files.
 But with the -k option, then the GDB's (that are kept) are recorded.
 The path, both relative and absolute, of these sources is recorded within the ALN file at the time it is created.
 So one should be careful not to move, rename, or remove the sources, the one exception being if you move them so that when you call ALNshow they are at the same relative location from the